null

 • When a player loses a round, they should write an "L" on the line for that round.

-• When a player rolls a Bunco, they should place a tally mark for each occurrence in the space marked "Buncos_______"
+• When a player rolls a Bunco, they should place a tally mark for each occurrence in the space marked "Buncos"

 (NOTE: Only the player who rolled the Bunco will write down that they rolled a Bunco in that round.
 The player's partner will not!)